Noche9001/DHBW-Webentwicklung-Programmentwurf/README.md

 # Voraussetzungen
 Directory must be renamed to `Programmentwurf` after download and extraction

-Run `npm start` to start the WebSocket-Server required for private Messages
+Run `npm start` to start the WebSocket-Server required for private messages